Prices from £17.95

 Bank Transfer: A member of our team will contact you requesting for your bank details.
 These details are only used to transfer the funds back into your account.

-Aciclovir cream is a topical cream, used to treat cold sores, which contains an antiviral called aciclovir.
+Aciclovir cream is a topical cream, used to treat cold sores, which contains an antiviral called aciclovir (acyclovir).

-Herpes virus can lay dormant in nerve cells and tissue for months or years and resurface occasionally causing recurrent outbreaks, when the body is exposed to triggers.
-Some common triggers for recurrent outbreaks are stress, menstruation and sunlight exposure.
+Herpes virus can lay dormant in nerve cells and tissue for months or years and resurface, occasionally causing recurrent outbreaks when the body is exposed to triggers.
+Some common triggers for recurrent outbreaks are stress, menstruation or sunlight exposure.

 Treatment should be started immediately to improve symptoms like itching, painful and unsightly cold sores.